 Bulimia and relationships…

 Bulimia or an eating disorder is an addiction.
-So a person who suffers is likely to display similar traits to someone that has an addiction with substance abuse for example.
+So a person who suffers is likely to display similar traits as someone that has a substance abuse addiction for example.
 It’s not the easiest thing to deal with in a personal relationship, for neither.
-Due to the lack of nutrients and foods, the body is often in a continuous state of survival which leads to explosive and misplaced reactions.
-A person is much more receptive and sensitive to environmental input and may instinctively see things as a threat or a disruption of own sense of peace.
+Due to the lack of nutrients and foods, the body is often in a continuous state of survival that leads to explosive and misplaced reactions.
+A person is much more receptive and sensitive to environmental input and may instinctively see things as a threat, or a disruption of own sense of peace.
 The thing is that bulimia becomes a safe place for the person, it’s a mental bubble in which they reside.
 Often a person with bulimia will be hard to reach especially when the addiction is taking a toll on their mental, emotional and physical well being.
 For most of them it’s hard to open up and talk about it, and if they happen to share it with you, there is likely some degree of secrecy that remains.
 One who struggles with bulimia demands privacy or may want to isolate more often so that they can binge and purge.
-This leads to pushing people away, neglecting their social circles, work or school.
-One may go excessively far to allowing their partner to go out, see some friends,..
+This results in pushing people away, neglecting their social circles, work or school.
+One may go excessively far and starts to allow their partner to go out, see some friends,..
 All in an attempt to secretly have it all their own malicious ways.
 Believe me, people with bulimia WILL make up lies.

 How to spot bulimia :